Cancer of the penis is rare. Its exact cause is unknown. However, certain risk factors include:

 Depending on the depth of the tumor growth, your doctor will do a local, partial penectomy, preserving as much natural tissue as possible.
 However, sometimes the tumor is so big that a total penectomy is performed.

+- Chemotherapy.
 This medical treatment involves medications to kill cancer cells.
 This medication can be given orally or through an IV.

-Learn more about chemotherapy at the Comprehensive Cancer Center.
+- Radiation Therapy.
 Radiation therapy, the process of using high beams of radioactive energy aimed at tumors in order to kill them and halt their growth.
-Learn more about radiation treatment at Wake Forest Baptist Health.